House | 5 bedrooms | sleeps 10

-A large, family dining kitchen (seats 10) forms the heart of the house and French doors open onto the patio overlooking the river.
+A large, family dining kitchen (seats 10) forms the heart of the house with French doors overlooking the river.

 If you just want to relax in the sun, you can sit on the luxury garden furniture in the upper garden and enjoy a glass of wine.
 There is an abundance of wild life including herons, kingfishers and ospreys.

 Children can run free in the large informal garden (fenced in) and play on the swings, within full view of the patio and upper garden.
 Colourful Kailzie Gardens are a short walk away, with its sparkling burn and wildfowl pond, and can provide a tranquil and relaxing stroll or picnic.